-Boeing to pay $25 million to settle fraud charge at drone unit Insitu sparked by whistleblower complaint
+Boeing to pay $25 million to settle fraud charge at drone unit Insitu sparked sky whistleblower complaint

 Boeing acquired drone maker Insitu in 2008 but has allowed it to operate as an independent subsidiary to preserve its innovative and agile culture.

-In 2011, Boeing Corporate sent O’Hara, then a 37-year veteran of the company, to Insitu in Bingen, Wash., as director of estimating, pricing and procurement to help manage the complex compliance processes around government contracts.
+In 2011, Boeing Corporate sent O’Hara, then a 37-year veteran of the company, to Insitu in Bingen, Klickitat County, as director of estimating, pricing and procurement to help manage the complex compliance processes for government contracts.

 According to the court filing, O’Hara was stymied as he tried to uncover pricing and other data needed to validate contracts, and when he pushed for answers his managers grew obstructive and hostile.
 In fall 2014, he filed a complaint to the Boeing Ethics hotline, expressing his concern about Insitu’s deficient accounting practices.